History Detectives: Production

 Elvis Costello's "Watching the Detectives" was the show's theme song for its first decade.
 The drum sequences also served as segues between each segment of an episode.
 In 2014, the show changed to an original composition for its theme music.

-During an online chat with The Washington Post in 2005, Elyse Luray stated that each segment took approximately six weeks to complete.
+During an online chat with the Washington Post in 2005, Elyse Luray stated that each segment took approximately six weeks to complete.
 While on the show it appears that each filmed segment is happening spontaneously, the research is generally completed prior to filming, and the investigator will then later return to certain research points for filming so the investigation will appear as a coherent story for the viewer.

-Home Video

-VHS tape - PBS sporadically released the first 4 seasons on VHS tape, dubbed as PBS member 'Thank You Gifts'.